In India Following Precautions should take:

 Walk in the countryside on your own.
 If you must, always have a mobile to hand and a speed-dial number to call for help.
 Use it - even to make a fake call - as soon as you start feeling uncomfortable.

-For more about Travel Please visit us : http://www.bespokeindiaholidays.com/ almost 4 years ago
+For more about Travel Please visit us : http://www.bespokeindiaholidays.com/ about 4 years ago